 In Bradley's office in the nation's capital, Aron Beezley primarily focuses on government contracts in aspects including negotiation, award, performance and termination.
-In 2017, Beezley successfully represented Jacobs, an engineering consultant firm, in a U.S. Government Accountability Office bid protest over a $130 million contract from the Army Materiel Command for support services Fort Huachuca Military Installation and elsewhere in Arizona as well as other locations.
+In 2017, Beezley successfully represented Jacobs, an engineering consultant firm, in a U.S. Government Accountability Office bid protest over a $130 million contract from the Army Materiel Command for support services at the Fort Huachuca Military Installation and elsewhere in Arizona as well as other locations.
 Beezley's heavily government-involved background paved the way for him to serve in his current role as head of Bradley's Government Contracts Cybersecurity group.

 On behalf of Advocate Health Care, the largest health system in Illinois, antitrust litigator Kenneth Vorrasi and his Drinker Biddle & Reath team procured a denial of the Federal Trade Commission's request for a preliminary injunction in a closely watched antirust merger with NorthShore University HealthSystem.
 Although the ruling cleared the way for the 11th largest nonprofit system in the U.S., the companies ended their affiliation agreement after almost three years of litigation.
 Vorrasi, the firm's Antitrust Team co-chair, dedicates his practice to antitrust and commercial litigation, representing clients in federal and state court, government investigations, and before federal antitrust agencies in obtaining clearance of mergers, acquisitions and joint ventures.

 In the last year, Goodwin Procter appellate partner Brian Burgess has played a key role as a lead brief drafter for several pharmaceutical companies in litigation over issues of U.S. Food and Drug Administration drug approval and exclusivity.
 In one case, Burgess and his team prevailed on summary judgement in litigation for biopharmaceutical company Alkermes in a challenge to its approval for schizophrenia medicine Aristada.
 An appeal is pending in the D.C.
-Circuit following a briefing and argument.
+Circuit following a briefing and an argument.

 In August 2016, Hunton & Williams insurance partner Syed Ahmad was part of a team that convinced the Sixth Circuit to vacate an arbitration secured by AIG that led to more than $40 million in losses for the firm's client Meadowbrook Insurance Group following a three-year battle.
 According to a peer, Kerry McGrath "is definitely someone to watch" with her energy and environmental practice.
 McGrath contributed to one of the most important Clean Water Act rulemaking decisions in decades, involving the scope of the federal jurisdiction in the "waters of the United States" rule.
 Thirty-one states as well as industry sectors, including McGrath's client the Utility Water Act Group, challenged the Clean Water Rule and got their cases consolidated into one for the Sixth Circuit, which issued a nationwide stay to stop the rule from being implemented.
 The matter has gone to the U.S. Supreme Court.
 Amanda Wait regularly works behind the scenes at her antitrust practice, seeing her clients through matters from beginning to end so oftentimes their issues do not become public.
 The former Federal Trade Commission lawyer heads the firm's Competition and Consumer Protection practice and has a business-focused approach on competition and consumer protection matters including a $1 billion divestiture on behalf of an energy company.
 Antitrust partner Ryan Shores represents Capital One in ongoing litigation regarding Europay, MasterCard and Visa (EMV) microchip technology.
 Capital One and a network of defendants face claims that they conspired to shift liability for fraudulent credit card transactions from the issuing banks to merchants during the rollout of microchip-enabled credit cards.
 The issuing bank defendants' motion to dismiss was granted.

 At King & Spalding, Leah Grossi is a partner on the Special Matters/Government Investigations team, with a practice focusing on government investigations, white-collar criminal proceedings and related civil litigation.
-Grossi defends global corporations with household names in crisis situations, which oftentimes handling highly confidential investigations particularly in financial services.
+Grossi defends global corporations with household names in crisis situations, oftentimes handling highly confidential investigations particularly in financial services.
 Also, on the firm's Special Matters/Government Investigations team, Grant Nichols was a member of the team representing New Jersey Governor Chris Christie in the "Bridgegate" fallout.
 The situation stemmed from a citizen's complaint filed by gubernatorial candidate William Brennan with the Bergen County Prosecutor over lane realignments of the George Washington Bridge.
 The federal investigation by the U.S. Attorney's Office for the District of New Jersey led to the six-week federal trial that ended in November 2016 with a jury convicting two former officials–not Christie–and the prosecutor's office did not proceed with the complaint.
 Dan Hettich, who is prominent in the healthcare litigation arena, represented Yavapai Regional Medical Center in Arizona regarding allegations that the not-for-profit community health system did not reimburse the federal government for overpayments that were caused by an error in its Medicare cost reports.
 The alleged actual damage was $18 million but was settled for about $6 million.

 "If you need somebody who can actually help you and give you the time that you need, you go to Winn Allen," a peer says of the commercial litigator at Kirkland & Ellis.
 Allen was part of the firm's team that helped earn a win in February 2017 for the State of Georgia, which battled the plaintiff Florida over water use in the Apalachicola-Chattahoochee-Flint River Basin.
 Hailed by a peer as a "dynamic lawyer," Allen was pivotal in the matter, which was filed directly in the U.S. Supreme Court and assigned a special master who handled the six-week trial.
 The special master recommended the Court deny Florida's request to limit Georgia's water use since the U.S. Army Corps of Engineers runs five of the dams on the Chattahoochee River and the agency could not be involved in the litigation due to sovereign immunity.
 The case is currently on appeal.
 Business litigator Judson Brown and his colleagues represent Caesars Entertainment Operating Company and its 172 debtor subsidiaries–collectively CEOC–in one of the most contentious and high-profile Chapter 11 cases in recent history.
 After several years and multiple trials, the U.S. Bankruptcy Court for the Northern District of Illinois confirmed a reorganization plan of CEOC's roughly $18 billion capital structures.
-The plan settles billions of dollars litigation claims against non-debtor affiliates and other third parties by providing significant creditor recoveries contributed from several sources.
+The plan settles billions of dollars in litigation claims against non-debtor affiliates and other third parties by providing significant creditor recoveries contributed from several sources.